hack4impact-utk/loves-kitchen/README.md

 ## Completed fixes:

+- prevent users from seeing anything on staff or admin page with layout
 - user page should show name of username-password users, use auth0 email if not found
 - stylize the auth0 login page
 - have link to staff/checkin and admin somewhere on site